 Being a Contractor in the Philippines, regardless of the nationality of the company, may not be as easy as it used to be.
-Indeed, after years of non-compliance with the Republic Act (RA) 4566 (also called Contractor’s License Law) sometimes due to a simple lack of awareness of the law, it seems that the government is determined to change the situation and ensure full compliance.
+Indeed, after years of non-compliance with the Republic Act (RA) 4566 (also called Contractor’s License Law)—sometimes due to a simple lack of awareness of the law—the government is now determined to enforce stricter regulations.
+Obtaining a PCAB License for Contractors is a mandatory requirement to legally operate in the country, ensuring compliance with industry standards and government regulations.
+Understanding the requirements for PCAB license is crucial for businesses seeking to secure their license and maintain legal operations in the construction industry.

 “The Contractor’s License Law: R.A.
 4566 provides that no contractor (including sub-contractor and specialty contractor) shall engage in the business of contracting without first having secured a PCAB license to conduct business.
 It is an offense to engage in contracting business without a license first being obtained.”